 \subsection{Benchmark Suite Construction}

-To ensure the diversity and realism of our evaluation, we constructed a large-scale dataset pipeline.
-We collected raw data from over 2,000 open-source data science datasets and competitions (e.g., Kaggle) and 50 authoritative data science and statistics textbooks, some details can be found in Appendix \ref{append_data}.
-These sources provide rich, domain-specific real-world cases ranging from Statistical Inference to Computer Vision.
-For each dataset in Kaggle, we selected only the highest-voted notebooks to ensure code quality.
+To ensure diversity and realism, we constructed a large-scale data pipeline from over 2,000 open-source data science datasets and competitions (e.g., Kaggle) and 50 authoritative data science and statistics textbooks; details are provided in Appendix~\ref{append_data}.
+These sources cover domain-specific real-world cases ranging from Statistical Inference to Computer Vision.
+For Kaggle datasets, we selected the highest-voted notebooks to ensure code quality.

-The raw data underwent a rigorous filtering and annotation process.
-First, a multi-stage filtering mechanism was applied to remove low-quality cases, such as short solutions (fewer than 10 cells), notebooks lacking clear answers, duplicate topics, or those relying on external datasets unavailable in the competition environment.
-Subsequently, we utilized advanced LLMs, including GPT-5 \citep{openai_gpt52_2025} and Grok-4 \citep{grok_4}, to synthesize specific questions, reasoning processes, and corresponding answers.
-The specific prompt can be found in Appendix \ref{sec:Detail Prompt}.
-These synthesized elements serve as the reference \textit{soft ground truth} ($G$) for the evaluation procedure.
-Next, we curated a representative subset to constitute the DSAEval benchmark based on Data Diversity, Domain Diversity, and Task Diversity.
-Finally, human experts validated these data to ensure quality.
-As detailed in Figure \ref{fig:dataset_dist}, the final benchmark comprises 285 heterogeneous datasets and 641 distinct problems, covering a broader range of domains such as CV, NLP, and TS, as well as tasks including Statistical Testing \& Inference, Feature Engineering \& Preparation, and Model Training \& Optimization.
+We then applied a multi-stage filtering and annotation process.
+Low-quality cases were removed, including short solutions with fewer than 10 cells, notebooks without clear answers, duplicate topics, and cases depending on unavailable external data.
+Next, we used advanced LLMs, including GPT-5 \citep{openai_gpt52_2025} and Grok-4 \citep{grok_4}, to synthesize questions, reasoning processes, and corresponding answers, which serve as the reference \textit{soft ground truth} ($G$); the prompt is shown in Appendix~\ref{sec:detail_prompt}.
+We further curated a representative subset based on data, domain, and task diversity, followed by expert human validation, resulting in an acceptance rate of approximately 73.5\% (Appendix~\ref{app:data_validation}).
+As shown in Figure~\ref{fig:dataset_dist}, the final benchmark contains 285 heterogeneous datasets and 641 problems, covering domains such as CV, NLP, and TS, and tasks such as Statistical Testing \& Inference, Feature Engineering \& Preparation, and Model Training \& Optimization.